denkwerk/denkstrap/img-retina/README.md

 ## JavaScript polyfill

-Browsers that are not capable of the srcset attribute (e.g. IE, Firefox, Android Stock browser) are provided with retina image support via JavaScript.
+Browsers that are not capable of the srcset attribute (e.g. IE, Firefox, Android stock browser) are provided with retina image support via JavaScript.

 [jquery-srcset-retina-polyfill] (https://github.com/jcampbell1/jquery-srcset-retina-polyfill)